Kuldar9/Bravo-WeatherApp/README.md

 # Bravo-WeatherApp
 Probably one of my most disliked projects, so this is not getting any improvements.

-App does load and does work.
+App does load and does work, gif has blurred section due to information accuracy.
+(No need to reveal my full address)

 Project on figma: